janko/rodauth-omniauth/README.md

 account_from_omniauth {} # disable finding existing accounts for new identities
 ```

-If the local account associated to the external identity exists and is unverified (e.g. it was created through normal registration), the external login will abort during the callback phase.
+If the account associated to the external identity exists and is unverified (e.g. it was created through normal registration), the callback phase will return an error response, as only verified accounts can be logged into.
 You can change the default error flash and redirect location in this case:

 ```rb
 omniauth_login_unverified_account_error_flash "The account matching the external identity is currently awaiting verification"